narae-park/narae-park.github.io/research.md

 * Heterogeneous Effects of Volunteering on Frailty in Later Life: A Panel Quantile Regression Approach (with Sae Hwang Han) *Submitted*

+    Decades of research indicate that volunteering is associated with better health for the volunteer beyond the selection effects based on health.
+However, little is known about potential heterogeneity in health outcomes associated with volunteering in the context of good or poor health.
+This study addresses this gap by focusing on the frailty index (FI) to investigate the volunteering-health nexus across the population FI distribution ranging from fit to frail.
+Using longitudinal data from the Health and Retirement Study, we estimated unconditional quantile regression models.
+Our findings demonstrated that the association between volunteering and FI varied throughout the FI distribution.
+The association was the most potent at the higher end of the FI distribution, indicating that volunteering yields greater benefits for older adults experiencing high levels of frailty.

 ## Works In Progress
 * The Trends of Marriage in South Korea: The Role of Sex Ratios